Image

 Location: Eatonville

 This festival celebrates the life and work of the famous writer, folklorist, and anthropologist, Zora Neale Hurston, and her hometown of Eatonville, the nation’s oldest African American municipality.
-The event features museum exhibitions, public talks, panel discussions, workshops, and concerts, and culminates in a three-day Outdoor Festival of the Arts, with events ranging from literacy programs for children to performances, competitions, art, an international marketplace, a health village, an international food pavilion, and more.
+The event features museum exhibitions, public talks, panel discussions, workshops, and concerts, and culminates in the three-day Outdoor Festival of the Arts (dates above), with events ranging from literacy programs for children to performances, competitions, art, an international marketplace, a health village, an international food pavilion, and more.